SyncfusionExamples/customizing-the-react-treegrid-columns-using-templates/README.md

 This repository shows practical, minimal examples for applying header templates, cell templates, and conditional column formatting in a Syncfusion React TreeGrid component.

 ## Overview
-A sample React project demonstrating how to customize TreeGrid column headers and cell content using templates and conditional rendering.
+A sample React project demonstrating to customize TreeGrid column headers and cell content using templates and conditional rendering.

 ## Features
 - Header templates for custom heading content